 You might be surprised to learn that much of your food is not packaged.
 This includes fruits, vegetables, meat, and fish.
 When you don’t weigh these foods, you can easily underestimate the calories you eat.
 As a result, you consume more calories than you think, leading to weight gain.
 For example, a large banana weighs more calories than a small banana.
 This is because a banana can provide 100 to 400 calories, depending on the size of the fruit.

-To avoid this mistake, weigh all of your food, including unpackaged items.
+To avoid this mistake, weigh your food, including unpackaged items.
 This will help you get an accurate idea of how many calories you eat.

 2. Don’t Count the Calories in Condiments

 When you’re counting calories, it’s essential to be accurate.
 This means not just estimating the number of calories in your food but also measuring the calorie content of condiments.
-Unfortunately, many people need to correct their assumption that all condiments are low in calories.
+Unfortunately, many must correct the assumption that all condiments are low in calories.
 However, this is only sometimes the case.
 For example, a tablespoon of ketchup has about 20 calories.
 A tablespoon of mayonnaise has about 90 calories.
 While a tablespoon of coffee creamer has 35 calories, and honey far exceeds that 70 calories for one tablespoon.

 If you’re not careful, the calories in condiments can add up quickly.
 To avoid this mistake, measure the calorie content of all condiments before you use them.

 With calorie counting, not all macronutrients are created equal.
 For example, fat has nine calories per gram, while protein and carbohydrates have four calories per gram.
 This means you can eat more fat than protein or carbohydrates and consume fewer calories.
 For example, if you’re eating a 100-calorie snack, you could choose 10 grams of fat, 25 grams of protein, or 25 grams of carbohydrates.